What National Insurance do I pay if I am self-employed?

 I am employed and self-employed.
 Do I still need to pay Class 2 NIC?

-In general, the answer is “yes”.
+In general, the answer is 'yes'.
 But if you pay the maximum amount of Class 1 NIC, you may not need to pay any more.
-For the 2017/18 tax year your Class 2 NI liability is automatically calculated as part of the Self Assessment process and if you are due to pay any class 2 NIC it is included with the tax you are due to pay on 31 January following the end of the tax year to which it relates.
+Your Class 2 NIC liability is automatically calculated as part of the Self Assessment process and if you are due to pay any class 2 NIC it is included with the tax you are due to pay on 31 January following the end of the tax year to which it relates.

 I am employed and self-employed.
 Do I still need to pay Class 4 NIC?

-In general, the answer is “yes”.
+In general, the answer is 'yes'.
 But if you pay the maximum amount of annual NIC by way of Class 1 and Class 2, you may not need to pay the full amount of Class 4 NIC.
-If this is the case then you will have to pay 2% Class 4 NIC on all profits above the level of £8,164 (2017/18 rate).
-Your Class 4 NIC liability will be automatically calculated as part of the self assessment process.
+If this is the case then you will have to pay 2% Class 4 NIC on all profits above the level of £8,424 (2018/19 rate).
+Your Class 4 NIC liability will be automatically calculated as part of the Self Assessment process.